Updated on November 26th, 2019 by Eli Inkrot

 Chubb’s competitive advantages are its leading industry position, as well as its financial strength.
 First, Chubb is the world’s largest publicly traded property and casualty insurance company, and the largest commercial insurer in the United States.
 It has a dominant position across its product categories, which helps it to retain customers.

 The insurance industry can be incredibly cyclical.
 As the economy strengths, people tend to have more discretionary capital that can be used to add to their insurance policies.
-As the economy weakens, customers may pull back on their spending.
+If the economy weakens, customers may pull back on their spending.
 This occurred during the last recession for Chubb.

 - 2007 earnings-per-share of $8.07

-- 2008 earnings-per-share of $7.72 (4.3% decline)
+- 2008 earnings-per-share of $7.72 (-4.3% decrease)

 - 2009 earnings-per-share of $8.17 (5.8% increase)

-- 2010 earnings-per-share of $7.79 (4.7% decrease)
+- 2010 earnings-per-share of $7.79 (-4.7% decrease)

-- 2011 earnings-per-share of $6.96 (10.7% decrease)
+- 2011 earnings-per-share of $6.96 (-10.7% decrease)

 Valuation & Expected Returns